 Polar press release of May 9, 1979)

-For the decisions about their route through the USA their record sales were analysed and they finally sticked with their “heartlands”.
+For their route through the USA their record sales were analysed and they finally sticked with their “heartlands”.

 The stage design by Rune Söderqvist was built in London.
 Three big trucks transported the 40-50 tons of the stage design and the equipment.
 ABBA usually travelled by private jet, Agnetha travelled by limousine or with the band in the bus whenever the distance between two cities was close enough.